dna-seq/just-dna-seq/docs/source/longevitymap_annotator.rst

 Polygenic risk score (PRS) is a number that summarizes the estimated effect of many genetic variants on an individual's phenotype, typically calculated as a weighted sum of trait-associated alleles.
 It reflects an individual's estimated genetic predisposition for a given trait and can be used as a predictor for that trait.

+You can learn how to install LongevityMap Annotator in :ref:`getting started section<getting_started>`

 Working With Annotated Variants
 ===============================